ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ### ctp host deploy-role

-Runs only the `/srv/<project_name>/vm/<role_name>` part of the playbook and then stops.
+Runs only the `/srv/<project_name>/vm/<role_name>` part of the [deployment tree](https://clarifiedsecurity.github.io/catapult-docs/catapult/00-overview.html) of the playbook and then stops.
 This is a useful during role developing and or when you want to minimize the time it takes to configure something.

 _Example usage:_